Dividend Value Builder Newsletter

 It is easy to become lazy and attempt to follow an investment guru instead of implementing fundamental investing principles.
 But there are no short cuts in investing.
 Any investment philosophy that is going to make you rich quickly is a scheme that will end badly.

-Fortunately, for those willing to develop patience and implement a long term investing plan, probability comes close to guaranteeing positive outcomes by focusing on valuation and investing for the long term.
+Fortunately, for those willing to develop patience and implement a long term investing plan, probability comes close to guaranteeing positive outcomes by focusing on valuation, dividends, and investing for the long term.

-A basic understanding of investment probability theory will cause an investor to ignore short term market prognosticators and focus on value.
+A basic understanding of investment probability theory will cause an investor to ignore short term market prognosticators and focus on fundamentals.

 Related Reading: